dralgroup/mlatom/README.md

 The MD was implemented by Yi-Fan Hou of [Pavlo O. Dral's group](http://dr-dral.com) in the development version of [MLatom](https://github.com/dralgroup/mlatom).
 This code snapshot can be used for obtaining the results reported in the above manuscript.

-**Important note:** This branch will not be further updated, please check and use the future official releases of [MLatom](https://github.com/dralgroup/mlatom) with the latest implementations, manuals, and tutorials of the MD code.
-Future implementations may contain many changes.
+**Important note:** This branch will not be further updated, please check and use the official releases of [MLatom](https://github.com/dralgroup/mlatom) with the latest implementations, manuals, and tutorials of the MD code.
+The earliest MLatom version supporting MD is MLatom 3.0.0.
+These implementations in the main branch of MLatom contain many changes which are incompetible with this branch (i.e., different keywords names, etc.).

 ## Data availability
 MD data reported in the paper are available at [figshare](https://doi.org/10.6084/m9.figshare.22315147).